dist-computing/cs107-FinalProject/index.md

 * Our Coverage on `Codecov` can be found here.
 We always maintain above 90% coverage.
 [View Coverage Here] (https://codecov.io/gh/dist-computing).
 * You can also manually run tests using `pytest` to ensure your installation and environment is correct.

-## Distribution and packaging
-* Currently `AAD` can be installed by cloning from the `git` repository using the command `git clone https://github.com/dist-computing/cs107-FinalProject.git`
-* In the future, we will distribute this package using `PyPI` and through the GitHub repository.
-* In the future, we will use `package`, which will package our package and we will not use a framework.
-We will not use a framework because this project is simple enough where we can manage without one.

 # Implementation